chattylabs/conversational-flow/README.md

 - some devices don't have configured the resources you need to run a conversation in your app
 - a developer needs to learn and test quite a lot before even to start coding for voice capabilities
 - noise is impacting considerably the communication
-- android components force you to create a lot of boilerplate
+- oldest android components force you to create a lot of boilerplate
-- some countries don't allow Google Play Services
+- some countries don't allow Google Services

 ## Prerequisites